jameshume/jehtech/src/html/electronics/inductors.md

 <blockquote>
     <p>
-        Lenz’s law can also be considered in terms of conservation of energy.
+        Lenz's law can also be considered in terms of conservation of energy.
 If pushing a magnet into a coil causes current, the energy in that current must have come from somewhere.
 If the <b>induced current causes a magnetic field opposing the increase in field of the magnet we pushed in</b>, then the situation is clear.
 We <b>pushed a magnet against a field and did work on the system, and that showed up as current</b>.
 If it were not the case